dale-senior/dywidag/README.md

 </ul>
 Along with a console output of the total number of leap years
 <h2>Installation</h2>
-Clone this repository to your local machine.Ensure you have .net 8 install.
+Clone this repository to your local machine.
+Ensure you have .net 8 install.
 Run "dotnet build" then "dotnet run" to run the application from a terminal.

 <h2>Tests</h2>
 navigate to the tests solution from the terminal and run "dotnet test" to run the unit tests for the application